Migrate a Splunk Enterprise instance from one physical machine to another

 When you migrate on *nix systems, you can extract the tar file you downloaded directly over the copied files on the new system, or use your package manager to upgrade using the downloaded package.
 On Windows systems, the installer updates the Splunk files automatically.

-- Stop Splunk Enterprise on the host from which you want to migrate.
+- Stop Splunk Enterprise services on the host from which you want to migrate.

-- Install the appropriate version of Splunk Enterprise for the target platform.
+- Install Splunk Enterprise on the new host.

 - Start Splunk Enterprise on the new instance.